ansible-middleware/ansible-middleware-workshop/instructions/1-environment-setup.md

 ## Set up the environment

 This workshop requires the provisioning of the following RHPDS environment.
-Once this environment is provisioned your will have the following ...
-TODO
+Once this environment is provisioned your will have the following:

+* A bastion node, serving a VS Code Server IDE, which can be used to run the workshop
+* 2 x App Servers, which will host JBoss EAP
+* 1 x db server, which will host Postgresql
+* 1 x frontend server, which will host the load balancer

+To start the workshop, open the url of your bastion server in a browser.
+You will be prompted to login.
+The default password is "changme".
+Once you login to the IDE you will be able to clone the workshop repository.

 ## Accessing the repository